Lawrence, KS mold remediation request page · Call (785) 553-7693

 Can mold grow after a small leak?

 If moisture remains in porous materials, even a smaller leak can create concerns.
+The moisture source and drying timeline matter.

 Should I test first?